Skip to content

 4. Click the Save button to save your question and the AI prompt.

-Figure 37: Agent Scoring Questions and AI Prompt Configuration Save Button
+Figure 37: Analysis Prompt and Agent Scoring Configuration Save Button

 Delete an AI Question and Prompt #